 At the must-do stop of Sossuvlei, one begins seeing a lot of red.
 No doubt, this is a stunning landscape.
-You stand in a yellowish-white claypan (flat surface area) but you are surrounded by gigantic sand dunes with a red-orange hue.
-I can testify that climbing one of the dunes at dawn is harder than it looks, but offers spectacular views when you finally reach its apex.
-The Deadvlei, on the other hand, is even eerier than I expected, with these dead trees still standing across the red background of the sand dunes, looking like giant fingers waving at you.
+You stand in a yellowish-white claypan (flat surface area), but you are surrounded by gigantic sand dunes with a red-orange hue.
+I can testify that climbing one of the dunes at dawn is harder than it looks but offers spectacular views when you finally reach its apex.
+The Deadvlei, on the other hand, is even eerier than I expected, with these dead trees still standing across the red background of the dunes, looking like giant fingers waving at you.

-This is all good preparation for a meeting with the local tribe that has taken the red color of the sand, the Himbas.
+This scenery was good preparation for meeting with the local tribe, the Himbas, since they have taken the red color of the sand.
 There is a lot to say about the Himbas.
-They are a semi-nomadic tribe of pastoralists and estimates of their numbers vary widely between 20,000 and 50,000.
+They are a semi-nomadic tribe of pastoralists, and estimates of their numbers vary widely between 20,000 and 50,000.
 But what sets the Himbas apart in a photographer’s eyes is their striking appearance, particularly the women.
-This is what I will focus on here, and will hold off discussing their lifestyles until the next post.

 The Himbas seem to enjoy jewelry.
-Most women wear a large white shell necklace that is a family heirloom handed down from mother to daughter.
-They also wear heavy necklaces and bracelets made of iron and copper as well as lighter pieces made of wiring and seeds.
+Most women wear a large white shell necklace, a family heirloom handed down from mother to daughter.
+They also wear heavy necklaces, bracelets made of iron and copper, and lighter pieces made of wiring and seeds.
 Now that they see foreigners from time to time, they sometimes include objects discarded or left behind by them; lots of women use keys as ornaments, a cross was proudly used as a decoration for a headdress by one of them, and a feather by another.

-Another unique characteristic of the Himbas is their hairstyle, which varies as a function of their age and social status.
-Single men wear one plait backward to their necks, while married men wear a turban that they never take off (unless their spouse has died).
-Small children tend to have shaved heads, and as they age, they grow their hair into two plaits.
-When a girl reaches puberty, the plaits are moved to the front so they cover their eyes, so as not to attract men’s attention.
-Women all wear many streams of braided hair, but only married women wear a dramatic headdress also made of animal skin.
+Another unique characteristic of the Himbas is their hairstyle, which varies due to their age and social status.
+Single men wear one plait, while married men wear a turban that they never take off (unless their spouse has died).
+Small children tend to have shaved heads, growing their hair into two plaits as they age.
+When a girl reaches puberty, the plaits are moved to the front, so they cover their eyes, not attracting men’s attention.
+All women wear many streams of braided hair, but only married women wear a dramatic headdress also made of animal skin.
 These headdresses vary as a function of the clan to which the women belong.
-I visited several Himba villages in two areas and the headdresses were quite different.
+I visited several Himba villages in two areas, and the headdresses were quite different.